Cal Poly SLO - Department of Music

 Special focus will be given to developing an analytic vocabulary for musical

-elements, music's function within films, and for the technology of
+elements, music's function within films, and for technologies of linking music

 The Textbook is Roger Hickman's Reel Music: Exploring 100 Years of Film Music, W. W. Norton, 2006.
 Please bring your book with you every day, and please do your reading before each class.